hartsfield/bolt/README.md

 NOTE: Bolt is under heavy development and is still considered beta.

+Create a directory call `boltApp` and `cd boltApp` and run the command:

+    bolt --init

+And the scaffolding for a new web app will be generated.

 The structure of a bolt app looks like this:

     > .